minchao/shopee-php/README.md

 ## Usage

-Construct a new client, then use to access the Shopee Partner API.
+Create an instance of the Shopee client, then use to access the Shopee Partner API.

 ```php
 <?php